Engee documentation

 Yes

-# Voltage vector in RMS, v — vector of effective values of voltage VAC
+# Voltage vector in RMS, v — the vector of effective voltage values of the VAC

 Details

-The vector of effective values of the VAC voltage.
+The vector of the effective voltage values of the VAC.

 Dependencies

-To use this parameter, set the parameters to Magnetization inductance parameterized by value Voltage versus current characteristic.
+To use this parameter, set for the parameter Magnetization inductance parameterized by meaning Voltage versus current characteristic.

 Units